peebles/timeseries-bins/README.md

 ## Options

 "interval" can be any interval that `moment()` understands.
 It can also be something like "15min" or "30sec" and if so, will behave like InfluxDB (round down to the nearest period specified and create buckets every period specified). "fcn" can be one of
-"sum", "mean", "mode", "median", "variance", "stdev", "percentile", "min", "max", "count", "first", "last".  "fill" can be either a number, or the string "previous".
+"sum", "mean", "min", "max", "count".  "fill" can be either a number, or the string "previous", "nans", "zeros".

 If interval is not specified or is null, then you will get a rollup ... am array with a single point which performed the function over all of the raw data points.